iamazeem/fluent-plugin-protobuf-http/README.md

 </match>
 ```

-The incoming binary messages will be transformed to JSON for further consumption.
+The incoming binary messages will be converted to JSON for further consumption.

-### Single Message
+### Single Message Use-case

 Test Parameters: